sivaratrisrinivas/hoopla/README.md

 - **Golden Dataset**: Evaluation uses `data/golden_dataset.json` containing test cases with queries and expected relevant document titles
 - **Precision@k**: Calculates precision at k by dividing the number of relevant documents retrieved in the top k results by k
 - **Recall@k**: Calculates recall at k by dividing the number of relevant documents retrieved in the top k results by the total number of relevant documents
+- **F1 Score**: Calculates the harmonic mean of precision and recall using the formula `2 * (precision * recall) / (precision + recall)`.
+Returns 0 if both precision and recall are 0
-- **Output Format**: For each test query, displays the query, precision@k score, recall@k score, retrieved document titles (top k), and expected relevant document titles
+- **Output Format**: For each test query, displays the query, precision@k score, recall@k score, F1 score, retrieved document titles (top k), and expected relevant document titles
 - **RRF Search**: Evaluation uses RRF search (k=60) to retrieve results for each test query

 ### GPU/CUDA